 Some city regions have chosen their candidates for the May 2017 elections.

-- In the West Midlands, Siôn Simon MEP has been selected as the Labour candidate, Andy Street has been selected as the Conservative candidate, Beverley Nielson has been selected as the Liberal Democrat candidate, Peter Durnell is the UKIP candidate, and James Burn has been selected as the Green candidate.
+- In the West Midlands, Siôn Simon MEP has been selected as the Labour candidate, Andy Street is the Conservative candidate, Beverley Nielson is the Liberal Democrat candidate, Peter Durnell is the UKIP candidate, and James Burn is the Green candidate.

-- In Tees Valley, Sue Jeffrey is the Labour candidate, Ben Houchan is the Conservative candidate and John Tait is the candidate for the North East Party.
+- In Tees Valley, Sue Jeffrey is the Labour candidate, Ben Houchen is the Conservative candidate and John Tait is the candidate for the North East Party.

-Sheffield City Region is likely to now postpone its metro mayor election until 2017.
+Sheffield City Region is likely to now postpone its metro mayor election until 2017, so there are unlikely to be candidates announced at this time.

 How does a directly elected mayor work with their local political party?